Get cheap cover if you're going abroad for two months or more

 5. Complain if you feel your claim was unfairly rejected

 If your insurance company rejects your claim and you think it's done so wrongly, don't take it lying down.
 Complain to the free Financial Ombudsman.
-The Ombudsman is an independent adjudicator that will make the final decision on a claim if you're locked in a dispute with your insurer.
+This independent adjudicator that will make the final decision on a claim if you're locked in a dispute with your insurer.
 For more on how to make a complaint, read our Financial Rights guide.

 How to complain about your insurance provider